aascode/catpro/README.md

                         | -- daic
                         | -- uic
                         | -- banda
-                |-- outputs: dir with outputs of models
+                |-- outputs: dir with outputs of models (in .gitignore)
                         | -- daic
                         | -- uic
                         | -- banda